 Use and sustainable development

 Typically resources cannot be consumed in their original form, but rather through resource development they must be processed into more usable commodities and usable things.
 The demand for resources is increasing as economies develop.
 There are marked differences in resource distribution and associated economic inequality between regions or countries, with developed countries using more natural resources than developing countries.
 Sustainable development is a pattern of resource use, that aims to meet human needs while preserving the environment.[1]
 Sustainable development means that we should exploit our resources carefully to meet our present requirement without compromising the ability of future generations to meet their own needs.
-The practice of the three R's – reduce, reuse and recycle must be followed in order to save and extend the availability of resources.
+The practice of the three R's – reduce, reuse, and recycle must be followed to save and extend the availability of resources.

 Various benefits can result from the wise usage of resources: